- March 7th 2015

 - Site search

+The figures in this video are not identical to those in the 2014 report, but the message comes through loud and clear.
 A DVD is available with this video in higher resolution along with a longer (33 min) version with more technical detail.
 This can be purchased for £6 inc. P&P from Reel News.